Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Introduction

-Furthermore, some existing works develop decentralized proximal gradient methods for \eqref{Prob_DOP}, under the assumption that $f_i$ is composed of a differentiable term $g_{i}$ and a convex regularization term $r_{i}$ for all $i \in [d]$.
-In this context, the objective function is weakly convex and thus Clarke regular.
-For example, \cite{zeng2018nonconvex, shi2015proximal} introduces the proximal decentralized gradient method and establishes its global convergence properties based on the update scheme of DSGD.
-Moreover, \cite{di2016next} introduces a decentralized proximal method named NEXT based on similar gradient-tracking techniques as DSGD-T. Furthermore, \cite{qu2017harnessing,koloskova2019decentralized} improve the convergence analysis for DSGD-T and prove its convergence for weakly convex objectives.
+Much attention has also been directed towards decentralized nonsmooth optimization.
+Some existing works, such as ProxDGD \cite{zeng2018nonconvex}, NEXT \cite{di2016next}, and PG-EXTRA \cite{shi2015proximal} develop decentralized proximal gradient type methods for \eqref{Prob_DOP}, under the assumption that $f_i$ is composed of a differentiable term $g_{i}$ and a convex regularization term $r_{i}$ for all $i \in [d]$.
+In this context, the objective function is weakly convex and thus is Clarke regular.
+Several existing works \cite{di2019distributed, niu2021distributed, xin2021stochastic, xiao2023one, zhou2025decentralized} extend the convergence analysis of Prox-DGD and NEXT from the deterministic case to the stochastic case, under additional assumptions regarding boundedness and heterogeneity.
+Additionally, \cite{chen2021distributed} proposes stoDPSM for $\rho$-weakly convex objectives and shows the global convergence while employing the Moreau envelope for measuring the stationarity. \cite{koloskova2021improved} improves the convergence analysis for DSGT and proves its convergence for weakly convex objectives.
+From the view of distributed gradient flow, \cite{swenson2022distributed} establishes the global convergence of DSGD for Clarke regular function with decreasing consensus parameter.
+The detailed comparisons between the existing results on decentralized SGD-based methods in nonsmooth nonconvex optimization are listed in Table \ref{tab:2}.

-Although achieving nice theoretical results, all the aforementioned works require the Clarke regularity \cite{clarke1990optimization} of the objective functions in \eqref{Prob_DOP}.
-However, as discussed in \cite{bolte2021conservative}, the nonsmooth activation functions, including ReLU and leaky ReLU, are popular building blocks for model neural networks.
-More importantly, in the training of neural networks, the widely employed ReLU activation function leads to the nonsmoothness of the loss function.
-As a result, in the decentralized training of various popular neural networks, the objective functions $\{f_i:1\leq i\leq d\}$ in \eqref{Prob_DOP} are usually nonsmooth and lacking Clarke regularity.
-When applied to the decentralized training of these nonsmooth neural networks, all the aforementioned works are not capable of providing convergence guarantees for their analyzed decentralized methods.
-How to establish convergence properties for decentralized stochastic subgradient methods under nonconvex and nonsmooth settings largely remains unexplored.
+Despite achieving nice theoretical results, all the aforementioned works are only capable of handling nonsmooth but (Clarke) regular \cite{clarke1990optimization} objective functions in \eqref{Prob_DOP}, while some of these works evaluate the efficiency of their developed methods in the decentralized training of neural networks.
+However, nonsmooth activation functions, including ReLU and leaky ReLU, have served as popular building blocks for modeling neural networks, resulting in loss functions that are nonsmooth and lack Clarke regularity.
+To the best of our knowledge, \cite{sahinoglu2024online} is the only recent work that investigates the convergence of decentralized SGD-based method without requiring Clarke regularity.
+They propose a decentralized first-order and zero-order online algorithm called Me-DOL, but it requires several strong assumptions, such as global Lipschitz function and $L^2$ bounded stochastic subgradients.
+As a result, how to establish convergence properties for decentralized stochastic subgradient-based methods in nonsmooth, nonconvex settings remains an area for further exploration.